Everyday Healthy Recipes

 • I do not recommend grating the carrots in advance as they will start releasing moisture after a while.

 • Flour: Use either white whole wheat flour or a combination of all-purpose/plain and regular whole wheat flours (I find that regular whole wheat flour alone can produce slightly earthy tasting muffins but this is a personal view).
-You can also try combining buckwheat and plain flours.

 • Do not overmix the batter.
 Stir just to combine.

-• Store leftover carrot muffins, once cooled completely, in an airtight container (to help retain their moisture) for up to 3 days.
+• Store leftover carrot date muffins, once cooled completely, in an airtight container (to help retain their moisture) for up to 3 days.

 • Freeze for up to 3 months.